juanantonio284/notes_on_writing/MIPT_Tech_Writ/MIPT_Tech_Writ--Week_3.md

       consists of the following parts: the carbon element, the wire leads, the casting, and the color bands.`"

-[^note_1]:
-Recall the example in the previous lecture: "`the 33-kilohm, 1-watt carbon resistor is a device that impedes the flow of electric current, which is protected by the casting and the round which the carbon bands are painted to indicate resistance and tolerance values.`"

 **6. Provide a detailed description of *each part***

 1. Define the first part with a technical definition, adding extensions as needed to deal with